mathworks-ref-arch/matlab-on-aws/packer/v1/README.md

 ## **Requirements**
 Before starting, you will need:
-* A valid Packer installation later than 1.7.0.
+* A valid Packer installation of version 1.15.0 or later.
 For more information, see [Install Packer](https://www.packer.io/downloads).
 * AWS credentials with sufficient permission.
 For more information, see [Packer Authentication](https://www.packer.io/plugins/builders/amazon#authentication).

 ## **Costs**